Current Policy Projections

 The National Strategy on Climate Change (NSCC), published in June 2013, implements one of the requirements of the General Law.
 The NSCC is designed towards a long-term strategic development, but only provides very general guidance.
 How this will be translated into concrete action remains to be seen.

 The 2nd Special Programme on Climate Change (PECC 2014–2018), published in 2014, includes the most relevant mitigation measures to 2018.
 The programme summarises 23 quantified mitigation-relevant measures that lead to a reduction in emissions by 83 MtCO2e in 2018 compared to the baseline presented in the same document.
 Mexico’s General Climate Change Law establishes that a new PECC will be developed with every incoming administration (Cámara de Diputados del H. Congreso de la Unión.
 Diario Oficial de la Federación, 2012).
-This means that Mexico’s new president—Andrés Manuel López Obrador—and his team are responsible for the development of the PECC 2018–2022.
+This means that Mexico’s new president—Andrés Manuel López Obrador—and his team, which are in office since December 2018, are responsible for the development of the PECC 2019–2024.

 In 2014, Mexico implemented a carbon tax that is set at approximately at US$3.5/tCO2e differentiated by fuel type (SEMARNAT, 2014).
 This tax is expected to generate an annual revenue of about US$1 billion.
 However, its impact on GHG emission reduction is unclear and, given its low rate, a substantial emission reduction is unlikely.
 At the end of 2017, the regulation for the use of emission reduction credits for compliance under the carbon tax in Mexico came into force.
 This regulation establishes the allowance of Certified Emissions Reductions (CERs)—from CDM projects in Mexico—as well as Green Certified Emission Reductions—in the EU ETS—as payment means under the carbon tax (Diario Oficial de la Federación, 2017; World Bank Group and Ecofys, 2018).